 \subsection{Reachability in the ZSPT setting}

-To argue when generalisation to different contexts is necessary and how exploration can benefit generalisation, we introduce the notion of \emph{reachability of a context}.
+To argue when generalization to different contexts is necessary, how exploration can benefit generalization, and why accurate targets are important, we introduce the notion of \emph{reachability of a context}.
 To do so, we first define the \emph{reachability of states} in a given training CMDP $\mathcal{M}|_{S_0^{train}}$.
 A state $s$ is reachable, if there exists a policy whose probability of encountering that state during training is non-zero.
 In complement to reachable states, we define \emph{unreachable} states as states that are not reachable.
-Because a context is defined by its starting state in our setting, we define (un)reachable contexts as contexts that start in a(n) (un)reachable state.
+Because we analyze Markovian CMDPs where context only affects the observable starting state, we define (un)reachable contexts as contexts that start in a(n) (un)reachable state.

-Learning from more reachable states trivially improves the performance of ZSPT in reachable contexts, as they share the exact same reachable states as the training contexts (for a more formal explanation, see Appendix \ref{app:reachable}).
-Therefore, we only consider the setting where the agent has to generalise to unreachable contexts.
-This setting implies that all other states encountered in $\mathcal{M}|_{S_0^{test}}$ are also unreachable. \footnote{This holds for ergodic CMDPs.
-However, in some non-ergodic CMDPs, it is possible that you can transition into the reachable set $S_r$ after starting in an unreachable state, which we do not consider in this paper.} So, by definition, to perform well during testing in this setting, the agent \emph{has} to generalise to states it can never encounter during training.
-Note that this is still considered \emph{in-distribution} generalisation, since the starting states for both train and test contexts are sampled from the same distribution.
-However, because the agent only trains on a limited set of contexts, and the test contexts can be very different from the ones seen during training, this in-distribution generalisation can be very challenging. \begin{conclusionbox} Training on more reachable states trivially improves generalisation to reachable contexts, but can it also improve generalisation to unreachable ones? \end{conclusionbox}
+Learning from more reachable states trivially improves the performance of ZSPT to reachable contexts, as those share the exact same reachable states as the training contexts.
+Therefore, we only consider the setting where the agent has to generalize to unreachable contexts.
+This setting implies that all other states encountered in $\mathcal{M}|_{S_0^{test}}$ are also unreachable. \footnote{Some non-ergodic CMDPs can transition from unreachable into reachable states, which we do not consider in this paper.} Now, to perform well during testing, the agent \emph{has} to generalize to states it can never encounter during training.
+This makes it meaningfully distinct from generalization to reachable contexts (see Appendix~\ref{app:reachable} for more discussion).
+Note that we still assume \emph{in-distribution} generalization, since the starting states for both train and (unreachable) test contexts are sampled from the same distribution.
+However, because the agent only trains on a limited set of contexts, and the test contexts can be very different from the ones seen during training, this in-distribution generalization can be very challenging. \begin{conclusionbox} Training on more reachable states trivially improves generalization to reachable contexts, but can it also improve generalization to unreachable ones? \end{conclusionbox}